1. Controller, Serrala Companies

 In order to process your request as accurately as possible, we ask you to enter personal data in our input mask.
 This includes your company, your name, your e-mail address (to ensure we can contact you), your country (to assign you to the appropriate office) and your job title.
 We collect these data so that we may advise you as best we can.

 The data you provide will only be used to contact you and process your request.
-These data are processed on the Marketo server; see section 6. a).
-The data will not be used for other purposes or passed on to third parties without your express consent (e.g. if you registered for our newsletter).
+These data are processed by Marketo; in addition this data may be further processed in Salesforce.
 The legal basis for this data processing is Art.
 6(1) lit. f) of the GDPR.
-We have a legitimate interest in collecting this data because they are needed to process or answer your message, as well as to enable us to contact you about our products and solutions.
+We have a legitimate interest in collecting this data because they are needed to process/answer your message, as well as to enable us to contact you about our products and solutions.

 10. Duration of Data Storage

 The data you provide to us will only be stored for as long as is necessary to fulfil the purpose for which they were provided or to comply with statutory provisions.